- SAP’s support has been eviscerated in an attempt to maximize its margin.

 The SAP Support Conundrum

-HANA proponents can list all the positive aspects of in-memory computing, but that is not a relevant customer issue.
-The biggest problems that customers face is not the speed of processing of transactions.
+SAP HANA proponents can list all the positive aspects of in-memory computing, but that is not a relevant customer issue.
+The biggest problem that customers face is not the speed of processing of transactions.
 It is not that business intelligence output does not run fast enough.
-If SAP customers business processes they may be happy but not as much as resolving other priorities.
+If SAP customers’ business processes, they may be happy but not resolving other priorities.

-The speed of the database that SAP applications use would be far down on the list of factors that sub-optimize the benefits of the SAP system.
+The speed of the database that SAP applications use would be far down on the list of factors that sub-optimize the SAP system’s benefits.

 - Maintaining current systems.